A brief history of PayPal

 If you are keen to start betting on esports, then you are going to want to use a payment method that’s quick and convenient.
 As soon as you sign up to an esports betting site, then you only have to make your first deposit with PayPal to have your PayPal account linked up for effortless withdrawals and deposits.

 Whilst credit card and debit card withdrawals can take anything up to a week to process, you should be able to look forward to making very fast withdrawals with PayPal.
-This means that you can get your winnings in a much quicker manner than with other payment methods.
+This means that you can get your winnings in a much quicker manner than with other payment options.

 We should also mention that PayPal is also a very safe payment option.
 This is because it can be used to keep your betting budget separate from your regular funds.
 So it will make it easier to keep your esports betting responsible and not worry about dipping into your normal money.